Coder-CH1/UserRegistration/README.md

 # UserRegistration

-## User creation to be implemented in a SwiftUi project.
+## User creation API to be implemented in a SwiftUi project.